Firenock FAQ

 Firenock offers up to 54 colors of lighted nocks to suit almost all lighting conditions.
 In most cases, one cannot go wrong with a red nock on a red LED.

-Many may think that a “clear” or white LED will give you the maximum amount of visible light.
+Many may think a “clear” or white LED will give you the maximum visible light.
 The reverse is true.
 Consider the lights on your car.
-When lit, a headlight has over 10,000,000 lux while a stoplight of a car (which is a red bulb covered by a red lens) has about 50,000 lux.
-A stoplight is on average at least 200 times less bright than a headlight, yet it is still as, if not more so, immediately identifiable.
-A white light will provide sight when you want to shine on something and look for its reflection, but it cannot compare to the effect of red light with a red lens when you are looking into the light.
-For a normal human eye, red on red is over 95% more effective under all such conditions.
+When lit, a headlight has over 10,000,000 lux, while a vehicle’s stoplight (a red bulb covered by a red lens) has about 50,000 lux.
+A stoplight is, on average, at least 200 times less bright than a headlight, yet it is still as, if not more so, immediately identifiable.
+A white light will provide sight when you want to shine on something and look for its reflection, but it cannot compare to the effect of red light with a red lens when looking into the light.
+Red on red is over 95% more effective for a normal human eye under all conditions.
 This is why all cars have a red bulb with a red lens as a stoplight.

 But what about a clear nock?
 Wouldn’t it be the best over colored LEDs since it will allow the most light to pass through?
 Reusing our car light example, recall what a broken tail looks like.
-Due to the fact that there is no lens on the light source, a high starburst/halo effect occurs.
+Because there is no lens on the light source, a high starburst/halo effect occurs.
 This weakens instead of strengthens visibility.

 For clarification’s sake, let us discuss some other color combinations.
-While color can also just come down to personal preference, some combinations have great particular advantages.
+While color can also be a personal preference, some combinations have significant advantages.

-• Some may think that a green LED with a green nock is great for all conditions.
-It is important to note always that Firenock results in not color, but colored light.
+• Some may think a green LED with a green nock is excellent for all conditions.
+It is important to note that Firenock results in not color but colored light.
 And while it might be debatably easy to see the color green (like from a sight pin), a green light cannot compete with the sun's direct opposing light.
-It bleeds out easily, making it technically useless in direct sunlight.
-That said, the green nock over a green LED is a great combination for an evening hunt.
+It bleeds out quickly, making it technically useless in direct sunlight.
+The green nock over a green LED is an excellent combination for an evening hunt.

-• An orange LED is a good alternative to red as it is more of a peripheral vision color (hence why any lights on the sides of vehicles are orange.)
-Orange is also a great color for African hunting.
+• An orange LED is an excellent alternative to red as it is more of a peripheral vision color (hence why any lights on the sides of vehicles are orange.)
+Orange is also an excellent color for African hunting.
 During the dry season, the African background is sand with a red undertone.

-• A yellow LED over a clear nock is one of the few lighted nocks combinations that can work great in darkness on an icy background.
+• A yellow LED over a clear nock is one of the few lighted nock combinations that can work great in darkness on an icy background.

-• As for our more unique colors, for invisibility*, we recommend using “wood” for target outdoor while “smoke” for target indoor.
-Since our target systems turn off after 17 seconds, any LED color can be paired with these nocks. *The LED color is for you alone to observe your arrow flight while the nock color is to ensure competitors cannot see the arrow afterwards.
-Smoke disappears in fluorescent lighting while wood has a redder tint for perfect camouflage.
+• As for our more unique colors, for invisibility*, we recommend using “wood” for targeting outdoors while “smoke” for targeting indoors.
+Since our target systems turn off after 17 seconds, any LED color can be paired with these nocks. *The LED color allows you to observe your arrow flight alone, while the nock color ensures competitors cannot see the arrow afterward.
+Smoke disappears in fluorescent lighting, while wood has a redder tint for perfect camouflage.

 GQ8: Are Firenock lighted nocks made in the USA?